kinaseb/Specify/README.md

 ## Installation

 1. [Download a copy of the latest release](https://github.com/adamdehaven/Specify/archive/master.zip).
-2. Extract the contents of the `.zip` file to one of the file paths shown below (depending on your OS) in order to allow running the script from Illustrator's `File > Scripts` menu.
-You will need to save the entire `Specify` folder and all of its contents at this location.
+2. Extract the contents of the `.zip` file to one of the recommended file paths shown below (depending on your OS) in order to allow running the script from Illustrator's `File > Scripts` menu.

     ``` sh
     # Windows